Python-Crash-Course-2019/main/assignments/README.md

-# Assignments for the Python Crash Course
+# Assignments and homework for the Python Crash Course